 I’m going to walk through setting up conversation trees in NationBuilder so that you can have fully automatic conversations with your community via text.
-This is a pretty complex workflow, and I’m going to assume you already know a thing or two about texting, so if you’re new to texting with NationBuilder, you may want to familiarize yourself with how texting works as well as using pages to automatically trigger tags and paths before getting into the thick of it here.
+This is a pretty advanced workflow, so if you’re new to texting with NationBuilder, you may want to familiarize yourself with how texting works as well as using pages to automatically trigger tags and paths before getting into the thick of it here.

 What's a conversation tree?

 When someone sends your Broadcaster a text keyword, it triggers a response.
-The most common use of those keywords is to register an RSVP, collect a petition signature, or sign someone up for your list, and then send them a thank you response.
-But by creating multiple keywords, you can walk your community members through layers of questions with responses tailored to their answers, and collect information from them as you would through a survey.
+The most common use of those keywords is to get an RSVP, a petition signature, or sign someone up and then send them a thank you response.
+But by creating multiple keywords, you can walk your community members through a list of questions with tailored responses, and collect information from them as you would through a survey.

 For example, let’s say we had an event last night where attendees could sign up to hear more from us by texting in.
 We don’t know much about these people other than the fact that they are at our event and they want to learn more.
 We can send them a general email next time we need to make a volunteer ask or do some fundraising, but why not reach out by text - the medium they signed up with - and ask them what they’re most interested in doing to help the organization?
 We can create a conversation tree to ask them a couple of simple questions that will make all our future outreach much more targeted and make those people much more likely to get engaged.